-- Assess the patient’s risk for pressure injuries upon admisison.
+- Assess the patient’s risk for pressure injuries upon admission.
 This is known as BRADEN assessment.
 Bedsores are generally preventable even in patients who are at a high risk of developing bedsores.

-- Regularly assess the patient for the develop of any bedsores.
-These assessment are often performed by speciality wound care nurses.
+- Regularly assess the patient for the development of any bedsores.
+These assessments are often performed by specialty wound care nurses.

 When a medical facility fails to follow its own pressure injury prevention policies, it may be responsible for causing a patient’s bedsores.